Klobuchar urges Senate Republicans to use their 'moral compasses' in considering Supreme Court vacancy

 Klobuchar pushed back, saying Republicans effectively changed the rules with Garland.

-“They sen,t this precedent, and [now] they can’t mess around and use raw political power right in the middle of an election," she said.
+“They set this precedent, and they can’t mess around and use raw political power right in the middle of an election," she said.